Back to all

 Complete the form by clicking the “Submit” button and wait for a confirmation mail.
 The Pro Mosquitto setup procedure will begin upon confirming the mail address – requiring 10 to 15 minutes.

-I will receive a second email once the configuration is complete (Figure 6).
+You will receive a second email once the configuration is complete (Figure 6).
 It will contain important information like the MQTT broker address or the credentials required to access the private configuration area of Mosquitto, called Mosquitto Management Center (MMC).

 Pro Mosquitto trial confirmation email with MMC credentials and endpoint URLs